On My Adventures In 2 and 3 Dimensions

 Links to other related sites

-OEIS From our calculations while solving the 2D puzzle, we have two integer sequences in
+OEIS From our calculations while solving the 2D puzzle, we've had two integer sequences accepted into

 The On-Line Encyclopedia of Integer Sequences ...